-The Company has hedges, with Wells Fargo Bank, N.A as the counterparty to the hedges, that fix LIBOR through maturity at 4.695%, 4.875% and 5.500% on the outstanding balance of the Term Loan, 75% of the outstanding balance of the Draw Term Loan and 25% of the outstanding balance of the Draw Term Loan, respectively.
-Based on the current LIBOR margin of 1.750%, the Company's current interest rates are: 6.445% on the outstanding balance of the Term Loan; 6.625% on 75% of the outstanding balance of the Draw Term Loan; and 7.250% on 25% of the outstanding balance of the Draw Term Loan.
+The Company had interest rate hedges, with the Lender as the counterparty to the hedges, that fixed LIBOR through maturity at 4.695%, 4.875% and 5.500% on the outstanding balance of the Term Loan, 75% of the outstanding balance of the Draw Term Loan and 25% of the outstanding balance of the Draw Term Loan, respectively.
+As discussed below, the Company repurchased these hedges during the second quarter 2015.
+Based on the LIBOR margin of 1.750% prior to the Amendment, the Company's interest rates had been: 6.445% on the outstanding balance of the Term Loan; 6.625% on 75% of the outstanding balance of the Draw Term Loan; and 7.250% on 25% of the outstanding balance of the Draw Term Loan.

-The hedges have been effective as defined under applicable accounting rules.
-Therefore, changes in fair value of the interest rate hedges are reflected in comprehensive income (loss).
-The Company will be exposed to credit losses in the event of non-performance by the counterparty to the hedges.
-The Company's mark to market of its interest rate hedges, at March 31, 2014 and December 31, 2013, resulted in liabilities of \$1.3 million and \$1.5 million, respectively, which are included in accrued expenses (\$0.9 million at each date) and other liabilities (\$0.4 million and \$0.6 million, respectively) on the Company's Condensed Consolidated Balance Sheets.
-The Company paid \$0.2 million and \$0.3 million in the first quarters 2014 and 2013, respectively, in quarterly settlement payments pursuant to the hedges.
-These payments are included in interest expense on the Company's Condensed Consolidated Statements of Operations.
+The hedges had been effective as defined under applicable accounting rules.
+Therefore, changes in fair value of the hedges were reflected in comprehensive income.
+The Company would have been exposed to credit losses in the event of non-performance by the counterparty to the hedges.
+The Company paid \$0.2 million in quarterly settlement payments pursuant to its hedges during the first quarter 2015.
+These payments were included in interest expense in the Condensed Consolidated Statements of Operations.